Carmen: A Hip Hopera: Plot

 Seductive aspiring actress Carmen Brown, who unwittingly causes trouble wherever she goes, gets involved with Philadelphia Police Department Sergeant Derek Hill, who is engaged to a cocktail waitress named Caela.
 At Lou's Bar, Carmen gets into a fight with a jealous woman, and Hill's superior officer, Lieutenant Frank Miller, orders Hill to bring Carmen to jail.
 Carmen tries unsuccessfully to seduce Hill, but convinces him to let her stop at her apartment to put her mother's ring in a safe place so it does not get stolen in jail.
 There, she puts on lingerie and wins him over.
 He is caught in the morning (with Carmen nowhere to be found) by Miller (who is now revealed to be a crooked cop), who brings Caela with him as he arrests Hill.
 Caela slaps Hill and tells him she hates him.

 While in jail, Hill cannot stop thinking about Carmen.
 She writes him a letter, and he shares his obsession with cellmates Jalil and "Pockets".
-Meanwhile, Carmen meets the famous rapper Blaze at "the Spot", a nightclub.
+Meanwhile, Carmen meets the famous rapper Blaze at "the Spot", nightclub.
 He wants to bring her to Los Angeles, but succeeds only in bringing her best friends.
 Carmen promises to meet them in LA once Hill is out of jail.
 Unfortunately, Hill is facing a year of probation once he gets out.
 However, after he gets into an argument with Miller, he punches him, fleeing to Los Angeles afterwards with Carmen, who is unaware of the incident.